$0 Nigeria → Canada Express Entry Guide — Quick-Start Checklist

 Canada Job Offer and LMIA for Express Entry: What Nigerian Applicants Need to Know

-A valid job offer in Express Entry is worth 50 or 200 additional CRS points — enough to push a mid-400s profile well past the draw cut-off.
-For Nigerian applicants watching draws in the 500s range, the appeal is obvious.
-But the mechanics of getting a recognized job offer from Nigeria are more constrained than most guides acknowledge, and the most common method — a Labour Market Impact Assessment (LMIA) — is rarely accessible to applicants who have not yet set foot in Canada.
+As of March 25, 2025, a job offer no longer adds 50 or 200 points to an Express Entry CRS score.
+A valid offer can still matter for program eligibility, arranged employment, or a work permit, but it cannot by itself push a profile over a CRS draw cutoff.
+For Nigerian applicants, the mechanics of obtaining a recognized job offer from abroad are also more constrained than most guides acknowledge, and the most common method — a Labour Market Impact Assessment (LMIA) — is rarely accessible to applicants who have not yet set foot in Canada.

 What an LMIA Is and Why It Matters

 A Labour Market Impact Assessment is a document issued by Employment and Social Development Canada (ESDC) to a Canadian employer, confirming that no qualified Canadian citizen or permanent resident was available to fill a specific position.
-When an employer completes an LMIA for a foreign worker, they can then issue that worker a formal job offer that counts in Express Entry.
+When an employer completes an LMIA for a foreign worker, they can then issue that worker a formal job offer that may support program eligibility or a work permit; it does not add CRS points under the current rules.

-Without an LMIA (or an LMIA-exempt category), a job offer from a Canadian employer does not generate CRS points.
-The offer letter from a company saying "we'd love to hire you" has no value in the Express Entry system unless the employer has completed the LMIA process or qualifies for an exemption.
+Without an LMIA (or an LMIA-exempt category), a job offer from a Canadian employer may not meet the program's definition of a valid offer.
+In any event, job offers no longer generate CRS points.
+An offer letter from a company saying "we'd love to hire you" does not establish a valid offer unless the employer has completed the required process or qualifies for an exemption.

 How Many CRS Points Does a Job Offer Add?